Bitcasino

 • 2 yen pachinko (2 yen per ball): approximately 500 units per 1,000 yen

-The higher the rate, the higher the amount of money per ball (=high-risk, high-return).
-Conversely, the lower the rate (=low-risk, low-return), 1 yen and 0.5 yen pachinko can be played more casually than higher rates.
+The higher the rate, the higher the amount of money per ball = high risk, high return.
+Conversely, the lower the rate, the lower the risk, the lower the return.
+1 yen and 0.5 yen pachinko can be played more casually than higher rates.

 Probability change (Kaku-Hen)

-A state in which the probability of a regular jackpot continues to increase.
-For example, 1/319 becomes 1/35, which is a higher probability than usual.
+A state in which the probability of a regular jackpot increases.
+For example, 1/319 becomes 1/35, a higher probability than usual.

 Special Time (ST)

-The mechanism is the same as that of an accurate change, but ST is terminated if there is no jackpot during the specified number of times.
+The mechanism is the same as an accurate change, but ST is terminated if there is no jackpot during the specified number of times.

 Shortened time (Ji-Tan)